 I began piano when I was five years old and never looked back.
-I knew I had found my calling from my first lessons.
+From my first lessons, I knew I had found my calling in music.
 It is a true blessing to spend each day doing my passion, and having the opportunity to share this with my colleagues and the audience.

 It is exciting to live in a place where modern history is made every day.
 The District hums with a vibrancy and sophistication that no other place can match.

 I have one cat, Flughafen

 I don't like to be idle, so I load up my free time with many things.
 Often I study upcoming repertoire and other orchestral works that interest me.
 I also spend time learning German and am enrolled in language courses at the Goethe-Institut Washington.
 On free evenings, I like to attend other concerts at the Kennedy Center or around the DC area.
 I feel that my musical pursuits are ongoing and absorbing each experience enhances my overall musicianship.
 In turn, I try to bring the new ideas into my own playing and into my participation with the NSO.